-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use ALTER USER instead.

 sp_change_users_login [ @Action = ] 'action' [ , [ @UserNamePattern = ] 'user' ] [ , [ @LoginName = ] 'login' ] [ , [ @Password = ] 'password' ] [;]

 Describes the action to be performed by the procedure. action is varchar(10). action can have one of the following values.